Clemson-Forge/resources/README.md

 ## Interview Prep
 ### Technical Interviews
-Preparing for the technical interview or pre-screening can often times be the most crucial step for landing any sort of tech position.
-These technical interview focus largely on DSA concepts which need to be nailed down.
+Preparing for the technical interview or pre-screening can oftentimes be the most crucial step for landing any sort of tech position.
+These technical interviews focus largely on DSA concepts, which need to be nailed down.

-Leetcode will be one of the best resources for this offering thousands of sample questions that are often times used in real interviews.
+Leetcode will be one of the best resources for this offering, thousands of sample questions that are often used in real interviews.
 Mastering technical interviews takes time, practice, and strategy.
 Below are curated resources to help you nail these interviews!

 | Source | Description |
 |------|-------------|